 •Be a Westpac customer

 •Be open to receiving publicity for winning the Scholarship

 To apply for the Scholarship, please express in 500 words or less how your business or career would benefit from attending the course and attach to that expression a one-page curriculum vitae.
-Please also include if you are applying for the regional or metro scholarship.
+Please also include if you are applying for the business owner scholarship or Not For Profit scholarship.

 More about Mary